segmentio/asm/README.md

 # asm ![build status](https://github.com/segmentio/asm/actions/workflows/go.yml/badge.svg) [![GoDoc](https://godoc.org/github.com/segmentio/asm?status.svg)](https://godoc.org/github.com/segmentio/asm)

-Go library providing algorithms optimized to leverage the characteristics of modern CPUs.
+Go library providing algorithms that use the full power of modern CPUs to get the best performance.

 ## Motivation

-With the development of Cloud technologies, access to large scale compute capacity has never been easier, and running distributed systems deployed across dozens or sometimes hundreds of CPUs has become common practice.
-As a side effect of being provided seemingly unlimited (but somewhat expensive) compute capacity, software engineers are now in direct connections with the economical and environmental impact of running the software they develop in production;
-performance and efficiency of our programs matters today more than it has ever before.
+The cloud makes it easier than ever to access large scale compute capacity, and it's become common to run distributed systems deployed across dozens or sometimes hundreds of CPUs.
+Because projects run on so many cores now, program performance and efficiency matters more today than it has ever before.

-Modern CPUs are complex machines with performance characteristic that may vary by orders of magnitude depending on how they are used.
+Modern CPUs are complex machines with performance characteristics that may vary by orders of magnitude depending on how they are used.
 Features like branch prediction, instruction reordering, pipelining, or caching are all input variables that determine the compute throughput that a CPU can achieve.